ValeP314/pp3-income-tax-calculator/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
+- The site was deployed to Heroku.
 The steps to deploy are as follows:
+  - In the dashboard, create a new app and name it with a unique name.
+  - Select the region (Europe) and press Create.
+  - In the Settings tab, create a Config Var called CREDS and paste the JSON into the value field, to store sensitive data.
+  - Create a new Config Var called PORT and add 8000 in the value field.
+  - Add two buildpacks from the Settings tab.
+They must be ordered as follows:
+    1. heroku/python
+    2. heroku/nodejs
-  - In the GitHub repository, navigate to the Settings tab.
+  - In the Deploy tab, select Github as deploy method and connect it to Github.
-  - From the menu, select Pages.
-  - From the Branch section drop-down menu, select the Main Branch.
-  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Search for the relevant repository and then clck connect.
+  - Set up automatic or manual deployment.
+  - Wait while the app is being build, and all packages are being installed.
+  - Finally, the “App was  successfully deployed” message will show on screen, together with a button to take us to our deployed  link.

-  The live link can be found here - [The Daisy Game](https://valep314.github.io/pp2-daisy/)
+  The live link can be found here - [The Tax Income Calculator](https://tax-income-calculator.herokuapp.com/)

 ## Credits